-- 5. Officers - a.
-The Design Review Committee shall elect a Chairperson and a Vice Chairperson, each of whom shall serve for one year or until his/her successor takes office. - b.
-Both the Chairperson and Vice Chairperson and shall be eligible for re-election. - c.
-The Chairperson shall preside over all Design review Committee meetings. - d.
-In the absence of the Chairperson, the Vice Chairperson shall preside. - 6.
-Terms of Office - a.
-The term of office shall be four years, or until a successor is appointed.
+- i.
+The Mayor shall appoint the Chairman and Vice Chairman. - The Commission shall elect officers other than the Chairman and Vice Chairman. ii. - Both the Chairperson and Vice Chairperson and shall be eligible for re-election. iii. - The Chairperson shall preside over all Design Review Committee meetings. - In the absence of the Chairperson, the Vice Chairperson shall preside.